qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 extra conditionals and variations of behaviour or by having some extra routing rules and configuration logic.

-Feature toggles that span more than one component sharply increase the cognitive load.
-It is much harder to reason over two components and how their different configurations interact.
+Feature toggles that span more than one component sharply increase cognitive load.
+It is much harder to reason over two components and how their different configurations interact than it is to reason about one component.

 ## Combinatorial explosion